toliva/ConnectivityContent/apis/02-Product Management/01-Product-API/02-reference.md

 | Per Week |
 | Per Stay |
 | Unknown |

-Surcharge type 'Unknown' can be returned during a GET but is not accepted for a POST, PUT or PATCH.
+Note: Surcharge type 'Unknown' can be returned during a GET but is not accepted for a POST, PUT or PATCH.

 <a name="/definitions/valueAddInclusionsEnum"></a>
 ### valueAddInclusionsEnum